-Related Parameters

 Registration on the network The product has to be attached and registered on the GPRS network (and on GSM network if needed for the application).

+AT+ command:

-AT+ command AT+CGATT=1 and then AT+CGREG=1
+AT+CGATT=1 and then AT+CGREG=1

 AT+CREG=1 for GSM

 GPRS mode Activate the GPRS mode for connection.

-AT# GPRSMODE=1
+AT#GPRSMODE=1

 APN Server Address of the Access Point Name Server required by the network operator for connecting to the Internet.

-AT# APNSERV
+AT#APNSERV

 APN User Name Username required for the connection to the APN.

-AT# APNUN
+AT#APNUN

 APN Password Password coming with the Username for connecting to the APN.

-AT# APNPW
+AT#APNPW

-Stop the AT#CONNECTION START process The 'AT#CONNECTIONSTART' process can be stopped by sending the 'AT#CONNECTIONSTOP' command over the serial port
+Stop the The 'AT#CONNECTIONSTART' process can be stopped by sending the

-AT# CONNECTIONSTOP

-Links
+AT#CONNECTION START process 'AT#CONNECTIONSTOP' command over the serial port

+AT#CONNECTIONSTOP

-AT# parameters PPPMODE - GPRSMODE
+Other AT# Parameters: PPPMODE - GPRSMODE Other AT# Commands: CONNECTIONSTOP

-AT# commands CONNECTIONSTOP